What is a Health and Safety Professional?

-After completing you Certificate IV or Diploma of Work Health and Safety, it is possible to continue your training with more advanced vocational qualifications or undergraduate and postgraduate study at university.
+After completing your Certificate IV or Diploma of Work Health and Safety, it is possible to continue your training with more advanced vocational qualifications or undergraduate and postgraduate study at university.
 These qualifications may be highly desirable or required to hold senior positions in safety management, particularly in large organisations.

 Where do WHS Professionals Work?

 WHS professionals are essential in many industries in Australia.
-Health and safety advisors may be employed by many public and private sector organisations, including hospitals, hotels, restaurants, local authorities, construction or engineering companies, colleges, universities, police forces, the defence forces, food processing and packaging plants, mining companies, oil and gas companies, manufacturers, government departments and large private companies.
+Health and safety advisors may be employed by many public and private sector organisations, including hospitals, hotels, restaurants, local authorities, construction or engineering companies, colleges, universities, police forces, the defense forces, food processing and packaging plants, mining companies, oil and gas companies, manufacturers, government departments and large private companies.